munificent/craftinginterpreters/book/statements-and-state.md

 body of a `while` loop is always a statement.

 Since the two syntaxes are disjoint, we don't need a single base class that they all inherit from.
-Splitting them into separate class hierarchies enables the Java compiler to help us find dumb mistakes like passing a statement to a Java method that expects an expression.
+Splitting expressions and statements into separate class hierarchies enables the Java compiler to help us find dumb mistakes like passing a statement to a Java method that expects an expression.

 That means a new base class for statements.
 As our elders did before us, we will use the cryptic name "Stmt".
 With great <span name="foresight">foresight</span>, I have designed our little AST metaprogramming script in anticipation of this.
 That's why we passed in "Expr" as a parameter to `defineAst()`.
-We add another call to that for defining Stmt and its <span name="stmt-ast">subclasses</span>:
+Now we add another call to define Stmt and its <span name="stmt-ast">subclasses</span>.

 <aside name="foresight">

-Not really foresight: I wrote all the code for the whole book before I started slicing things into chapters and scrawling prose.
+Not really foresight: I wrote all the code for the book before I sliced it into chapters.

 </aside>